ubc-library-rc/intro-audacity/content/introduction.md

 * An external microphone that plugs into a sound recorder
 * A recording booth

-You may also want to invest in a pop filter.
+You may also want to invest in a good set of headphones and a pop filter.
 A pop filter will minimize “plosives” (i.e. popping sounds).

-Note: At UBC Okanagan, you can either borrow equipment from UBC Studios Okanagan or book Studio 123 through the Library.
+At UBC Okanagan, you can either borrow equipment from UBC Studios Okanagan or book Studio 123 through the Library.
+{: .note}

-Note: At UBC Vancouver, you can either borrow equipment from the Library through the Chapman Learning Commons or book the Audio Suite at UBC Studios.
+At UBC Vancouver, you can either borrow equipment from the Library through the Chapman Learning Commons or book the Audio Suite at UBC Studios.
+{: .note}